EmenikeIsGreat/BuffedZetaMath/README.md

    Emenike Anigbogu (118447995)

 App Description:
-  Our App is a speed math game which allows you to test your math skills.
+  Our App is a speed math game that allows you to test your math skills.
-  You will create a username and password and then start the game where you'll have 120 seconds to answer quick math questions.
+  You will create a username and password and then start the game where you'll have 120 seconds to answer quick math questions, try to beat our leaderboard.

 API links -
   https://api.api-ninjas.com/v1/babynames from https://api-ninjas.com